-(WordPress users have instant access to thousands of professional themes for free!)
+(WordPress site owners have instant access to thousands of professional web templates for free!)

 What all of this means, is that you don’t have to spend thousands of dollars on web development and web design costs.
-You can start building a web presence with a basic, simple WordPress site, and then get it to do almost anything you want by adding a few of the tens of thousands of WordPress plugins available, or change the look of your website as often as you want with WordPress Themes.
+You can start building a web presence with a basic, simple WordPress site, and then get almost anything you want done by adding a few of the tens of thousands of WordPress plugins available, or completely change the design of your website as often as you like with WordPress Themes.

 With plugins, for example, you can add e-commerce, social-media sharing buttons, SEO optimization, integrate your visitors’ Facebook comments, make your site fully optimized for mobile devices, add custom videos and audio players, add newsletter forms and surveys, animated graphics and fading image galleries, make your pages printable, add sitemaps for visitors and search engines, block spam, and much, much more.
 And best of all, you can expand your WordPress site with thousands of plugins that will cost you absolutely nothing to download!

 This is the same with WordPress Themes.
 You can choose the look of your site from thousands of professionally designed themes that are available at no cost to you.

 4 – WordPress Help You Organize Your Content

 WordPress provides management tools to help keep different content types such as text and media fully organized and easily accessible from your laptop or mobile device.